What is kidney disease?

 The most common form of chronic kidney failure is the result of aging; it is simply a “wearing out” process.
-The age of onset is related to the size of the dog.
-For most small dogs, early signs of kidney disease occur at about 10 to 14 years of age.
-However, large dogs have a shorter age span and may go into kidney failure as early as seven years of age.
+For most cats, the early signs occur at about 10 to 14 years of age.

-What changes are likely to occur in my dog?
+What changes are likely to occur in my cat?

 The clinical signs of more advanced kidney failure include loss of appetite, weight loss, depression, vomiting, diarrhea and very bad breath.
 Occasionally, ulcers will be found in the mouth.
 When kidney failure is accompanied by these clinical signs, it is called uremia.

 The diagnosis of kidney failure is made by determining the level of two waste products in the blood: blood urea nitrogen (BUN) and blood creatinine.
 A urinalysis is also needed to complete the study of kidney function.

 Although BUN and creatinine levels reflect kidney failure, they do not predict it.
 A cat with marginal kidney function may have normal blood tests.
 If a cat is stressed with major illness or surgery, the kidneys may fail, sending the blood test values up quickly.

 Can chronic kidney failure be treated?

 In some cases, the kidneys are so worn out that they cannot be revived.
 However, many cats can live for several months or years with aggressive treatment.